rossng/malapropOS/README.md

 * `make launch-qemu` launches malapropOS in QEMU, paused before execution
 * `make launch-gdb` launches a GDB session connected to QEMU.
 Use `c` to continue execution.
+* `make init-disk` initialises the disk, `make launch-disk` launches the disk emulator (which communicates with the OS over UART)
 * `Ctrl+C q Return y Return` will quit GDB
 * `make kill-qemu` will kill QEMU